A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Discussions and Conclusions

-Current version of TrafficDojo has several limitations.
+Our current TrafficDojo has several limitations.
 Firstly, it exclusively supports and evaluates single-agent TSC tasks.
-However, it is important to note that our framework is designed with flexibility in mind, and future enhancements are planned to extend its capabilities to accommodate multi-agent TSC tasks where scenarios involve multiple traffic intersections.
-However, this incurs additional sensing and computational cost in capturing and processing visual data from the simulated environment.
-Furthermore, while transitioning from feature-based methods to vision-based methods contributes to a reduction in the sim-to-real gap and facilitates progress towards end-to-end learning, it is imperative to acknowledge that performance drops are still observable.
+However, it is highlighted that our framework is designed with flexibility in mind, and future enhancements are planned to extend its capabilities to accommodate multi-agent TSC tasks where scenarios involve multiple traffic intersections.
+This incurs additional sensing and computational cost in capturing and processing visual data from the simulated environment.
+Furthermore, while transitioning from feature-based methods to vision-based methods contributes to a reduction in metrics such as traffic delay and CO2 emissions and facilitates progress towards end-to-end learning, it is imperative to acknowledge that the sim-to-real gap are still observable.
+Promising directions include works such as~\cite{zhou2024simgen,da2024prompt}.